-- All inpatient hospital admissions. - Specific non-emergency outpatient services, including diagnostic treatment, genetic tests and other services. - Surgical procedures, wherever performed. - Organ and tissue transplants.
-Authorizations for organ and tissue transplants will be provided only if the physicians on the surgical team and the facility in which the transplant is to take place are approved for the transplant requested. - Visits for physical therapy, physical medicine and occupational therapy beyond those described under the "Physical Therapy, Physical Medicine and Occupational Therapy" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
-A specified number of additional visits may be authorized.
-While there is no limit on the number of covered visits for medically necessary physical therapy, physical medicine, and occupational therapy, additional visits in excess of the stated number of visits must be authorized in advance. - Infusion therapy or home infusion therapy, if the attending physician has submitted both a prescription and a plan of treatment before services are rendered. - Admissions to a skilled nursing facility if you require daily skilled nursing or rehabilitation, as certified by your attending physician. - Specific diagnostic procedures, including advanced imaging procedures, wherever performed.
+- All inpatient hospital admissions. - Specific non-emergency outpatient services, including diagnostic treatment, genetic tests and other services. - Surgical procedures, wherever performed. - Organ and tissue transplants, including transplant travel, as follows: - a.
+For kidney, bone, skin or cornea transplants if the physicians on the surgical team and the facility in which the transplant is to take place are approved for the transplant requested. - b.
+For transplantation of liver, heart, heart-lung, lung, kidney-pancreas or bone marrow, including autologous bone marrow transplant, peripheral stem cell replacement and similar procedures if the providers of the related preoperative and postoperative services are approved and the transplant will be performed at a Centers of Medical Excellence (CME) facility. - Visits for physical therapy, physical medicine and occupational therapy beyond those described under the "Physical Therapy, Physical Medicine and Occupational Therapy" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
+A specified number of additional visits may be authorized after your initial visit.
+While there is no limit on the number of covered visits for medically necessary physical therapy, physical medicine, and occupational therapy, visits must be authorized in advance. - Infusion therapy or home infusion therapy, if the attending physician has submitted both a prescription and a plan of treatment before services are rendered.

-- All interventional spine pain, elective hip, knee, and shoulder arthroscopic/open sports medicine, and outpatient spine surgery procedures must be authorized in advance. - Prescription drugs that require prior authorization as described under the "Prescription Drugs Obtained from or Administered by a Medical Provider" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED. - Behavioral health treatment for autism spectrum disorders, as specified in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS. - Inpatient admission related to transgender surgery services, including transgender travel expense.
+- Home health care.
+The following criteria must be met: - The services can be safely provided in your home, as certified by your attending physician; - Your attending physician manages and directs your medical care at home; and - Your attending physician has established a definitive treatment plan which must be consistent with your medical needs and lists the services to be provided by the home health agency. - Admissions to a skilled nursing facility if you require daily skilled nursing or rehabilitation, as certified by your attending physician. - Bariatric surgical services, such as gastric bypass and other surgical procedures for weight loss, including bariatric travel expense, if: - The services are to be performed for the treatment of morbid obesity; - The physicians on the surgical team and the facility in which the surgical procedure is to take place are approved for the surgical procedure requested; and - ◆ The bariatric surgical procedure will be performed at a CME facility. - Specific diagnostic procedures, including advanced imaging procedures, wherever performed. - All interventional spine pain, elective hip, knee, and shoulder arthroscopic/open sports medicine, and outpatient spine surgery procedures must be authorized in advance. - Prescription drugs that require prior authorization as described under the "Prescription Drugs Obtained from or Administered by a Medical Provider" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED. - Behavioral health treatment for autism spectrum disorders, as specified in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS. - Inpatient admission related to transgender surgery services, including transgender travel expense.
 Precertification is not required for all other transgender services.